Deadlines and Lead Times

 Questions

-What happens if you update RO Deadline after creation?
-(Will it update Work Orders on that RO?)
+What happens if you update Sales Order Deadline after creation?
+(Will it update Work Orders on that Sales Order?)

-Yes, updating the Received Order deadline will effect the Work Orders nested within it, except for Work Orders that have had their deadline set to be something different.
-Once a Work Order's deadline has been set differently it cannot be made to automatically match the received order it is in.
+Yes, updating the Sales Order Deadline will effect the Work Orders nested within it, except for Work Orders that have had their Deadline set to be something different.
+Once a Work Order's Deadline has been set differently it cannot be made to automatically match the Sales Order it is in.

-What happens if you update WO deadline after creation?
-(Will it update RO deadline?)
+What happens if you update Work Order Deadline after creation?
+(Will it update Sales Order Deadline?)

-No, changing the deadline for Work Orders does not effect the Received Order they are in.
+No, changing the Deadline for Work Orders does not effect the Sales Order they are in.

 Was this article helpful?